threader/PC-Tuning/README.md

-# EVA
+# PC-Tuning

-Windows oriented performance, privacy and latency tuning guide.
+Optimize Windows based systems for real-time tasks

 ## Introduction

-The custom ISO from the previous project is discontinued so please do not ask for it as it has been recreated with malware.
-Although I have chosen to keep the old project's name for the new one, nothing is branded such as the resources included in the repository.

 I have tried my best to provide technical references, my own research and a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock but simultaneously also provide a solid baseline for experimenting with settings in the future.

 The guidance is currently updated and has been tested on Windows 7 through to Windows 11.
-See a full list of [issues](https://github.com/amitxv/EVA/issues).
+See a full list of [issues](https://github.com/amitxv/PC-Tuning/issues).

 ## Requirements